Skip to main content

 Dulce de Leche

-Argentina's signature caramel spread made from slowly heating sweetened milk until thick and golden.
-Used in desserts, spread on toast, or eaten by the spoonful.
-National treasure.
+A caramel spread made by slowly cooking sweetened milk until it turns thick and golden.
+Argentines fold it into desserts, spread it on toast, and eat it straight from the jar.

 Choripán